axibase/atsd-use-cases/expatriation/README.md

 *Fig 5.* Tracked by quarter, expatriation data since 2013 is shown in the table above.

-The above query uses a [`CAST`](https://github.com/axibase/atsd/tree/master/sql#cast) clause and [`CEIL`](https://github.com/axibase/atsd/tree/master/sql#mathematical-functions) mathematical function to rename each quarter.
-A `CAST` clause allows incoming data to be output as either a string or number, depending on need.
+The above query uses a [`CAST`](https://github.com/axibase/atsd/tree/master/sql#cast) clause and [`CEIL`](https://github.com/axibase/atsd/tree/master/sql#mathematical-functions) function to rename each quarter.

 ### Web Crawler

-A web crawler is a tool similar to those used by indexing services like Google, Bing, or Duck Duck Go which searches a URL or collection of URLs looking for a specifically-defined piece of information.
-In the case of a search engine, this is usually a set of keywords and parameters input by a user into a search bar on the company's site.
-In the case of expatriation data and ATSD, Axibase developers have written a [Web Crawler](https://github.com/axibase/atsd-data-crawlers/tree/irs-expatriation-data-crawler#irs-expatriation-statistics-data-crawler) specifically for the task of tracking Federal Register publications for new expatriation data releases.
+The data published by the Federal Register requires an intermediate ETL step in order to be available for analysis.
+This extraction-transformation-loading procedure is implemented by a [web crawler](https://github.com/axibase/atsd-data-crawlers/tree/irs-expatriation-data-crawler#irs-expatriation-statistics-data-crawler) built specifically for the task of tracking Federal Register publications for new expatriation data releases.

 The Web Crawler operates according to the following workflow:

 ![](images/crawler-flow.png)

-The Web Crawler reads incoming data from the Federal Register and parses it into a [`series` command](https://github.com/axibase/atsd/blob/master/api/network/series.md), readable by [ATSD](https://axibase.com/products/axibase-time-series-database/), the database which hosts all the data used in this article and supports the background operations of SQL Console.
+The Web Crawler reads incoming data from the Federal Register and parses it into [`series` commands](https://github.com/axibase/atsd/blob/master/api/network/series.md), readable by [ATSD](https://axibase.com/products/axibase-time-series-database/), the database which hosts all the data used in this article and supports the background operations of SQL Console.
 A `series` command template is shown below:

 ```sql
 series d:{iso-date} e:{entity} t:{tag-1}={val-1} m:{metric-1}={number}